abetusk/dev/projects/laser-spike/laser-spike.md

 In my experience, this is most likely to intermittent power and so the above strategy of looking for loose or bad connections should be used.
-In rarer occasions, electrical noise sometimes causes the Arduino and other peripherals problems.
+In rarer occasions, electrical noise sometimes causes the Arduino and other problems in the peripheral electronics.
 Making sure the power is isolated by their own regulators is a good start but in the worst case, ferrite beads can be attached at choice locations to try and mitigate the noise.